jjmschofield/gocrawl/OPTIMIZATION.md

 ![Holy Smokes Batman](docs/holy-smokes-batman.jpg)

-The majority of memory being allocated was no where near where I thought it would be - instead it looks like our isFile check is exploding due to regex in the standard library.
+The majority of memory being allocated was no where near where I thought it would be - instead it looks like our isFile check is exploding due to a regex creation in the standard library.

 This function looks a little bit like: